mahhov/arevtur/readme.md

 #### Starting the app

-When you run POE Pricer, a `$` icon will appear in your system tray at the bottom right of your screen.
+When you run Arevtur, a `$` icon will appear in your system tray at the bottom right of your screen.
 Right click the icon to open the context menu and select `Arevtur` to open the app.

 #### Setting up the session ID